zaeem1510/Bug-Prediction-Model/README.md

 **Accuracy Metrics:**
 Accuracy can be measured using accuracy_score or f1_score metrics but they pose error while converting float to string data types and hence cannot be used.

 **K-Means Clustering:**(Refer to bug_prediction_kmeans.ipynb)

-**Note**: It is recommended that the notebook be run on an online console for minimizing errors while importing libraries.
+**Note**: The model formed clusters of the training datset but was unable to predict an output due to It is recommended that the notebook be run on an online console for minimizing errors while importing libraries.

 **Libraries used:**